emrikrellmar/gamecam.se/README.md

 - `vercel.json` preserves `/api/*` routes and rewrites all other paths to the SPA index.
 - Build with `npm run build`.

+## Pricing Update (2025-11-07)

+Current pricing reflected in the order form:

+- GAMETRAQ subscription: €300/month or €3,000/year (plan toggle added to `OrderFormPage.tsx`).
+- SHOTGUN ball machine: one-time purchase €3,450 + shipping.

+The serverless function (`api/order.ts`) now writes a `plan` column (monthly | yearly | one-time) for downstream reporting.
+The legacy sheet header should be updated to include this column if not already present.